Yat: Confusion with other letters

 Due to these reflexes, yat no longer represented an independent phoneme but an already existing one, represented by another Cyrillic letter.
 As a result, children had to memorize by rote whether or not to write yat.
 Therefore, the letter was dropped in a series of orthographic reforms: in Serbian with the reform of Vuk Karadžić, in Ukrainian-Ruthenian with the reform of Panteleimon Kulish, later in Russian and Belarusian with the Bolshevik reform in 1918, and in Bulgarian and Carpathian dialects of Ruthenian language as late as 1945.

 The letter is no longer used in the standard modern orthography of any of the Slavic languages written with the Cyrillic script, but survives in Ukrainian (Ruthenian) liturgical and church texts of Church Slavonic in Ruthenian (Ukrainian) edition and in some written in the Russian recension of Church Slavonic.
 It has, since 1991, found some favor in advertising to deliberately invoke an archaic or "old-timey" style.
+Likewise, it survives among some users of Interslavic to preserve its historical roots.